 The National Town Hall Collection — First Act of the Convention:

-The convention’s first resolution, before any substantive deliberation, is to formally call for a national public input collection.
-Substantive sessions are suspended while the collection takes place.
-The convention does not begin drafting until the collection is complete, published, and in the hands of every delegate.
+The convention’s first official act, before any real debate or drafting begins, is to call for a national public input collection.
+All working sessions are paused while the collection takes place.
+The convention does not begin drafting anything until the collection is finished, published, and in the hands of every delegate.

-Why this matters for trust: The town hall collection is one of the most important transparency mechanisms in the entire process.
-Because the convention itself called for it, the collection carries official standing — it is not a movement document but a record commissioned by the body with authority to act on it.
-Once the final constitution is produced, anyone can compare it directly to the public record.
-If the convention ignored or contradicted what people said, that contradiction will be visible, documented, and part of the official record before ratification begins.
-The website will maintain both documents side by side for this reason.
+Why this matters for trust: The town hall collection is one of the most important parts of the entire process.
+Because the convention itself called for it, the collection has official standing — it is not a movement document, but a record requested by the body with the power to act on it.
+Once the final constitution is written, anyone can compare it directly to the public record.
+If the convention ignored or contradicted what people said, that gap will be visible, documented, and part of the official record before ratification begins.
+The website will keep both documents side by side for exactly this reason.

 Convention rules and structure: